podcast | May 20, 2017

 Today’s topic is focused on how to transition channel partners from perpetual license to cloud-based offerings.
 Our guest is Steve Blum, an executive sales leader who knows how to Make the Number with channel partners.
 What’s unique about today’s guest is that his company, Autodesk, does most their business through partners and has done so from the beginning.
 Autodesk grows primarily through an indirect go-to-market selling model.
 I can’t think of a better guest to demonstrate how to work with channel partners as you navigate your way through major shifts in your business model.

-Joining us in-person in The Studio is Steve Blum, Senior Vice President of World-Wide Sales for Autodesk.
+Joining us in-person in is Steve Blum, Senior Vice President of World-Wide Sales for Autodesk.
 Steve has been a sales leader at Autodesk the past fourteen years, with the last seven serving as the head of world-wide sales.
 Steve will demonstrate how to bring a channel organization along through major transformations in the business model, such as shifts from perpetual license to cloud-based offerings.
 If you prefer to watch the live interview in high definition video, click here.

 Autodesk’s channel business represents an astounding 75-80% of the total revenue, with the rest being direct.
 Steve is uniquely qualified to speak on this topic of channel optimization.
 Steve’s team has a few named account organizations that calls on customers direct, but most his business coming through indirect channels.